raanan-g/great-trees-of-new-york-map/README.md

-# great-trees-of-new-york-map
+# Great Trees of New York Map
-A story map based on the Great Trees of New York Map by Blue Crow Media
+A story map based on the [Great Trees of New York Map by Blue Crow Media](https://bluecrowmedia.com/products/great-trees-of-new-york-map).